See also Learning Life’s Citizen Diplomacy International.

 - Join the FDI community on Facebook to connect with the world and learn about families worldwide.

-- New in 2025: Get a monthly email Family Diplomacy Dispatch featuring international family facts and trends, profiles of families worldwide, fun family content from the internet, and more.
+- Launching in 2025: Subscribe free to our monthly email Family Diplomacy Dispatch featuring international family facts and trends, profiles of families worldwide, fun family content from the internet, and more.

-- Earn the chance to represent your family and country by serving as a volunteer Family Diplomat, or Family Diplomacy Ambassador.
+- Earn the chance to represent your family and country by serving as a volunteer Family Diplomat, and/or Family Diplomacy Ambassador.

 - Qualified university students have the chance to intern with Learning Life to gain professional experience in citizen diplomacy.